treadwell/BookIndexing/README.md

 ### corpus_processing.py

+This module calculates the percent frequency of words in a the Brown corpus and dumps them to a json file.
+The corpus data will be used in later processing.

 ### corpus_utilities.py

+This module creates a summary list of English words that will be used to remove unrecognized tokens in text extraction.

 ### extract_words.py

+This module extracts words from books and filters them against a list of recognized English words.
+It also identifies the top 'n' unrecognized words for potential inclusion in the filter.

 ### text_processing.py

+This module extracts keywords for each title.

 ## Getting started

 ### Prerequisites
 1. [Python 2](https://www.python.org/download/releases/python-2715/) - The code uses ver 2.7.15
-2. [NLTK](https://www.sqlite.org/) - Natural Language Processing Library
+2. [NLTK](https://www.nltk.org/) - Natural Language Processing Library
-3. [pdfMiner](https://www.sqlalchemy.org) - Library for extracting text from PDFs.
+3. [pdfMiner](https://pypi.org/project/pdfminer/) - Library for extracting text from PDFs.
 4. [flask](http://flask.pocoo.org) - A web microframework
    for Python.